 When you are saving, most people have different amounts.
 I would suggest saving and investing over 20% of your money.
 Having a 15% savings rate is very low indeed and at 10% is even lower.
 As we get closer to retirement, we want to ensure that our money and investments can cover the amount we need to retire.

 I do my net worth calculations every month.
 If you want to see how much you need that includes your house, you can calculate your liquid net worth.
+You can use a spreadsheet or an app that way you see your net worth increase.
 Your savings rate is a massive part of being able to retire financially well.
 The more you save and invest early on, the better it will be when you stop working.

 My wife and I aim for 50% savings every month.
 Most months, we are saving close to 60%, but we have a goal to stop working early on in our life, so we strive to have a high savings rate.